aggregat4/dendriform/JOURNAL.md

 We can now store and load nodes again.

 Where I left off: reopening a collapsed node does not actually load the children.
 I need to reload the page to see them.

+## 2022-01-28

+The storage tests I have now run through successfully.

+Ran into a missing parent node problem when importing a large opml file.
+Turns out I was not actually awaiting all the treeservice operations in treeservice-commandhandler.
+This should never have worked correctly.

+Importing the full workflow opml export now works, but it slow.
+It does finish in a minute or maybe two, but there is no progress indicating.

+TODO: spinner works, but layout of dialog sucks: close dialog after import, fix alignment of form elements and spinner, move close button on popup menu also outside of the menu items
+TODO: add a mechanism to rerender the tree (optionally) after importing

+There are still bugs with opening a collapsed node, it does not correctly rerender in all cases.

+TODO: fix collapsed node reopening bugs

+TODO: splitting at the end of a node does not work?
+It splits, but the new node is the entire old node with children?